 - otherwise use our website, e.g. submit a form

 It is voluntary to provide us with personal data, but if you choose not to, we may not be able to provide you with our services.
-We DO NOT rent, buy or sell personal data from or to others or use automated decisions or profiling in the processing of your personal data
+We don't rent, buy or sell personal data from or to others or use automated decisions or profiling in the processing of your personal data

 Purpose, lawful basis and retention periods